Quick answer

 When can babies eat Rice?

 Babies can eat Rice from around 6 months when starting solids.
-Babies can start eating cooked rice from around 6 months of age, alongside other first foods.
-Rice cereal is often used as a first food, but cooked rice grains offer a more natural texture suited to baby-led weaning.
+Babies can start eating cooked rice from around 6 months, alongside other first foods.
+Rice cereal is often used as a first food, but soft-cooked rice grains offer a more natural texture suited to baby-led weaning.
+Avoid rice drinks (rice milk) as a drink for children under 5 due to arsenic levels.

 Is Rice a choking hazard for babies?

 Rice can be a choking hazard if served in unsafe shapes.
 Always cook rice thoroughly until very soft to reduce choking risk.
-Rinse rice well before cooking and use extra water to lower arsenic content.
-Introduce rice alongside a variety of other grains and foods to ensure balanced nutrition.
-Observe your baby for any reactions, though rice is rarely allergenic.
+Rinse rice well before cooking and use plenty of water to lower arsenic content.
+Rotate rice with other grains (oats, quinoa, barley) to keep arsenic exposure low.
+Avoid rice drinks as a milk substitute for children under 5.
+Serve freshly cooked rice; cool and refrigerate leftovers quickly and reheat until piping hot.
+Observe your baby for any reaction, though rice is rarely allergenic.

 Is Rice a common allergen?